differentprogramming/cx16-Embedded-solid/README.md

 Note: this document uses a bunch of programming terms that I'm not defining here.
 If you're new to programming then you probably won't understand it.

 For people who don't know what it is, the CommanderX16 a retro computer that's being worked on.
-It will have a 8 mhz 65c02 or maybe they'll change it to a 65816, 512 to 2 megabytes of ram and graphics and sound processing that's about on par with a super nintendo or Sega Genesis/Megadrive.
+It will have a 8 mhz 65c02 or maybe they'll change it to a 65816, 512 to 2 megabytes of ram and graphics and sound processing that's about on par with a super Nintendo or Sega Genesis/Megadrive.

-Currently the language I've designed for it is pretty plain vanilla, with the following perperties:
+Currently the language I've designed for it is pretty plain vanilla, with the following properties:
 1) Most importantly, the ability to place data and code in the bank switched memory, even though using that will slow execution down a lot.
 2) A vm that makes code very compact.
 3) Support for fast code that fits in the main memory and addresses data in main memory as well as slower VM based code that sits out on the banks.
-Note, that part of the compiler will be written in the the language minus that stuff once it works.
+Note, that part of the compiler will be written in the language minus that stuff once it works.
 4) Support for things a 6502 needs like 8 bit arithmetic.
 5) Eventually a built in assembler.
 6) The language itself:

-  - Looks like a cross between Smalltalk and lua with static typed variables for primitive types and a wider choice of collection types than lua.
+  - Looks like a cross between Smalltalk and Lua with static typed variables for primitive types and a wider choice of collection types than Lua.

   - Object oriented with duck typing, but primitive types are kept in statically typed variables.